qaware/sonarqube-build-breaker/cli/README.md

 ## Usage

-The CLI tool expects the URL to the SonarQube instance in an environment variable named `SONAR_URL` and a SonarQube access token in the environment variable `SONAR_TOKEN`.
+The CLI tool expects the URL to the SonarQube instance in an environment variable named `SONAR_URL`.

+Authentication is either read from the environment variable `SONAR_TOKEN` (token authentication) or from the environment variables `SONAR_USERNAME` and `SONAR_PASSWORD`.

 The key of the project which should be checked is provided as the last commandline argument.